menuclose

 Good light will make more of an impact on your photos than anything else.
 You can have the best camera in the world but if you have crappy lighting your photos will be blown away by a camera phone and good light.

-So how do you find good light?
+So how do you find good light for a baby photoshoot?
 You want soft even light that is bright.
 Typically photographers prefer north-facing windows but really as long as the sun isn’t blazing directly in you can work with it.
 Pay attention to the nursery and master bedroom and see what times of day they have the brightest soft light.

 Phone/Camera Settings

-The most important and basic tip here is to turn off the flash.
+The most important and basic tip here is to turn off the flash for your DIY newborn photos.
 Also, be sure to hold steady when taking your photos and try to wait till the baby is asleep so they stay still.
 If you have a squirmy awake baby you notice motion blur from them moving, it means there isn’t enough light.
 Make sure you are doing photos on a sunny day and have opened all the blinds and curtains in the room.

 Another tip with iphones is to tap the screen where you want the focus to be.
 You will notice a sun and a box come up.
 If you tap the sun and slide your finger up or down you can adjust the exposure.